Deep North’s school security system uses AI and cameras to detect threats

 But Adair expressed confidence in the Deep North system’s accuracy — and its potential to do real good.

-“We look forward to expanding our efforts with this program and helping more schools across the country enhance security, mitigate safety risks and better protect their students and faculty for the long run,” he said.
-“We are proud to be leading the way in providing a behind-the-scenes, software-driven option that can truly make a difference in the near-term as well as the long-term.”
+“We look forward to expanding our efforts with this program and helping more schools across the country enhance security, mitigate safety risks, and better protect their students and faculty for the long run,” he said.
+“We are proud to be leading the way in providing a behind-the-scenes, software-driven option that can truly make a difference in the near-term, as well as the long-term.”